qw3rtty/neix/README.md

 ## :wrench: Configuration
 Default path of the config files: **~/.config/neix/**
+There are two configuration files.
+One for neix itself and one for the feeds.

 ## :memo: Contributing
 If you want to contribute check the [CONTRIBUTING.md](https://github.com/tomschwarz/neix/blob/master/.github/CONTRIBUTING.md)